 Several hundred people shouted “refugees welcome!” in Creole as they gathered outside Montreal’s Olympic Stadium on Sunday to show support for the waves of asylum-seekers crossing the border from the United States.

 A longtime customer of a Sears store in Winnipeg has bought pizzas for the employees who will soon lose their jobs.

 The Halifax Chronicle Herald and the union representing the paper’s striking newsroom workers have reached a tentative agreement in their 18-month-old labour dispute.

 Prime Minister Justin Trudeau took an unscheduled dip on Saturday when he fell into the water trying to get into a kayak.

-A ticket sold in Quebec claimed Friday night’s $10 million Lotto Max jackpot.
+A single winning ticket was sold in Quebec for Friday night’s $23 million Lotto Max jackpot.

 Police are investigating after a female reporter was heckled with a notorious sexist slur while on camera in St. John’s, N.L.